 The ballot for the Nov.
 8 election is set.
-You know who the candidates are.
+You know .

-There’s also a question on the ballot asking whether you want the city to increase the number of beer and wine licenses available to restaurants with 50 or more seats by eight.
+There’s also a question on the ballot asking whether you want the city to increase the number of available to restaurants with 50 or more seats by eight.